molikd/bash_map/README.md

 # bash_map
-Please don't ever use this, this is for demonstation only, if you're actually trying to implment a map in bash for produciton purposes, you may want to rethink that.
+Please don't ever use this, this is for demonstration only, if you're actually trying to implement a map in bash for production purposes, you may want to rethink that.